Vaithalmala Trekking Diary

 There is a Paithalmala Observatory tower at the hill top.
 The view from there is incredible.
 You can have a breath-taking view from here if it is not foggy.
 Even the fog gives it a the so called paradise kind of appearance.

 We spent some time here at this tower.
 This tower is not at all well maintained.
-Its almost in ruins.
-And all the garbage all around.
+Its almost in ruins and the garbage all around.
 This view might give a bit of negative vibe, but you just need to focus your attention towards the outside view to forget it all.

-We unpacked our bags and had some lunch, or at least we call it as our lunch.
-We bought some bananas and biscuits.
-We refilled our energy reserves, enjoyed the amazing fog filled view of paithalmala.
+We unpacked our bags and had some lunch, or at least we called it as our lunch.
+What we bought was some bananas and biscuits.
+With whatever we had, we refilled our energy reserves, enjoyed the amazing fog filled view of paithalmala.
 Many people stop their journey here and return to the base after reaching this spot.
 But from here, you can do a little bit of trekking and can have an even more beautiful view.

 We were lucky enough to find a bus from the base to town unlike in the morning.
 So it saved our time and energy on our way back!
 We said bye, promised to send pictures and hoped to do another trip real soon.
 And thus came to end to my first ever trekking in the rain.
 It was a great experience and a great trip